 Why was the Pf Awards set up?
 Pf Awards started 19 years ago.
 Most companies recognised the success of their top performers internally; however, the industry didn’t have a cross-industry platform of recognising and rewarding success.
 There was a gap in the industry that needed filling.
 A Steering Group was formed which was a mixture of industry personnel and representation from the recruitment arena and ideas were discussed.

 Have the award categories changed much?
 We have made many award category changes over the years as we adapt with changes in the industry.
 We haven’t lost sight of the traditional roles though and still have the Primary Care and Secondary Care Specialist Awards.
-We now have awards recognising Joint Working where we didn’t have these 18 years ago when the role of the Key Account Manager was still relatively new, so the industry has certainly seen some changes which the Pf Awards has mirrored
+We now have awards recognising Commercial Impact where we didn’t have these 20 years ago, we also have the role of the e-Representative so the industry has certainly seen some changes which the Pf Awards has mirrored

 Largest Awards to Date